Responsible Actions for Aquatic Environment in 10 Ways

 Ways to Contribute

-• Start Recycling.
+• Start recycling.

-• Donate regularly to trusted environmental groups.
+• Donate to environmental groups.

-• Support local and global groups to do more to aquatic environment.
+• Support local and global environmental groups.

 Responsibility toward the aquatic environment